zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

 ##### Step 1: Install the Tool

 You can use `pip` or clone the repository if you want to use it both as a library and a CLI tool.
-Install the module using `pip install https://github.com/zbalkan/wazuhevtx/archive/refs/heads/main.zip`, after you created a virtual environment of your preference.
+Install the module using `pip install https://github.com/zbalkan/wazuhevtx/archive/refs/heads/main.zip`, after you create a virtual environment of your preference.

-If you plan to use it only as a CLI tool, I recommend using `pipx` instead.
+To use it only as a CLI tool, I recommend using `pipx` instead.
 The command is simple: `pipx install https://github.com/zbalkan/wazuhevtx/archive/refs/heads/main.zip`

-##### Step 2: Prepare Wazuh server for testing
+##### Step 2: Prepare the Wazuh server for testing

-In order to be able to test with `wazuh-logtest` utility, you need a workaround as the tool generates JSON logs, not `windows_eventchannel` format[^2].
+In order to be able to test with the `wazuh-logtest` utility, you need a workaround as the tool generates JSON logs, not `windows_eventchannel` format[^2].

 * Navigate to `/var/ossec/ruleset/rules/0575-win-base_rules.xml` file.
 * Update the rule 60000 this way: